stackify/stackify-api-ruby/README.md

 # stackify-api-ruby

-Stackify Logs and Metrics API for Ruby
+Stackify Logs and Metrics API for Ruby.

 Errors and Logs Overview: